 I am the founder and sole member of the National Association of

 Scott Hahn Wannabes, a "group" for aspiring Catholic apologists.
-I invented this group at an apologetics conference several years ago at The Franciscan University at Steubenville, Ohio.
-Scott Hahn said I should be more ambitious.
+I invented this group at an apologetics conference, that featured Scott Hahn many years ago at The Franciscan University at Steubenville, Ohio.
+I told Scott Hahn about it, he said I should be more ambitious.

 At any rate I would like to contact other aspiring Catholic apologists to trade tips and perhaps work together on some projects.
 Please put a note in my